aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 Select **us-east-1 (N.Virginia)** region on AWS Management Console before get started.

 ### Create Amazon EC2 Key Pairs
-A key is required to make SSH connection to Amazon EC2 instance to be created later.
+A key is required to make SSH connection to EC2 instance to be created later.
 If you already have a key in us-east-1 region, you make skip this step.
 1. In the AWS Management Console, select **EC2** service.
 2. On the left menu, click the **[Key Pairs]** menu, and then click **[Create Key Pair]** button.
 3. Enter the **[Key pair name]** and click **[Create]** button to finish.
 4. Verify .pem file is downloaded successfully.

 ### Create Amazon S3 Bucket
-You need the Amazon S3 Bucket to store all the necessary data.
+You need the S3 Bucket to store all the necessary data.
 In this lab, let's create a raw bucket to store raw data and analytic bucket to store processed data for analysis.
 1. In the AWS Management Console, select **S3** service.
 2. Click **[+ Create bucket]** button to create a bucket.
 3. In **[Bucket name]**, enter a your own unique name, such as **gaming-raw**, and click **[Create]** button.